rushimok73/AWS-SAA-C03-Notes/README.md

 It is trying to find a dependency tree to do this during creations and deletions You can write explicit dependencies using DependsOn.
 Ex Resource A and B depends on C

 Ex.
-Elastic IP needs an Attached Internet Gateway to a VPC in order to work.
+Elastic IP needs an Attached Internet Gateway to a VPC to work.
 Used Depends on for this before EIP is created.

 ### 1.19.7 Cloudformation Signals
 Configure CF to wait 'X' num of success signals within a timeout (12 hour max), before CF goes into create complete